-- 3.33 As a public authority, UR has an obligation arising from Section 75 of the Northern Ireland Act 1998 in relation to the promotion of equality of opportunity between: - Persons of different religious belief, political opinion, racial group, age, marital status or sexual orientation; - Men and women generally; - Persons with disability and persons without; and - Persons with dependants and persons without. - 3.34 UR must also have regard to the promotion of good relations between persons of different religious belief, political opinion or racial groups. - 3.35 In the development of its policies UR also has a duty to have due regard to the needs of vulnerable customers i.e., individuals who are disabled or chronically sick, individuals of pensionable age, individuals with low incomes and individuals residing in rural areas.
-Some of the above equality categories will therefore overlap with these vulnerable groupings. - 3.36 In order to assist with equality screening of the proposals contained within this consultation paper, UR asks that respondents provide any information or evidence in relation to the needs, experiences, issues and priorities for different groups which they feel is relevant to the implementation of any of the proposals.
+- 3.41 As a public authority, UR has an obligation arising from Section 75 of the Northern Ireland Act 1998 in relation to the promotion of equality of opportunity between: - Persons of different religious belief, political opinion, racial group, age, marital status or sexual orientation; - Men and women generally; - Persons with disability and persons without; and - Persons with dependants and persons without. - 3.42 UR must also have regard to the promotion of good relations between persons of different religious belief, political opinion or racial groups. - 3.43 In the development of its policies UR also has a duty to have due regard to the needs of vulnerable customers i.e. individuals who are disabled or chronically sick, individuals of pensionable age, individuals with low incomes and individuals residing in rural areas.
+Some of the above equality categories will therefore overlap with these vulnerable groupings. - 3.44 In order to assist with equality screening of the proposals in this approach, our consultation included a request for respondents to provide any information or evidence in relation to the needs, experiences, issues and priorities for different groups which they feel is relevant to the implementation of any of the proposals.
+In response to the consultation, respondents highlighted the need to protect the vulnerable in society.
+We take account of the responses as we complete our Section 75 Equality screening and as we develop our draft determination.